-CAMBRIDGE, Mass., April 27, 2016 (GLOBE NEWSWIRE) -- Vericel Corporation (NASDAQ:VCEL), a leading developer of patient-specific expanded cellular therapies for the treatment of severe diseases and conditions, today announced the following webcast and conference call:
+CAMBRIDGE, Mass., May 04, 2017 (GLOBE NEWSWIRE) -- Vericel Corporation (NASDAQ:VCEL), a leading developer of autologous expanded cell therapies for the treatment of patients with serious diseases and conditions, today announced the following webcast and conference call:

 |How:||The conference call will be available live in the Investors section of the Vericel website at http://investors.vcel.com/events.cfm.
 Please access the site at least 15 minutes prior to the scheduled start time in order to download the required audio software if necessary.|

 To participate in the live call by telephone, please call (877) 312-5881 and reference Vericel Corporation first-quarter 2017 investor conference call.
 If calling from outside the U.S., please use the international phone number (253) 237-1173.